-After 7 months of home detention, social distancing and mask wearing, kids are looking forward to wearing masks and walking great distances in pursuit of treats!
-Don’t shake the spirits by breaking a horrible Halloween law that should have been dead and buried long ago.
+After 19 months of wearing masks in school, kids are looking forward to wearing masks outdoors in the annual hunt for Halloween treats!
+Don’t upset the spirits by breaking a hideous Halloween law that should have been dead and buried long ago.

 What day is Halloween?
 October 31st.
 Unless it falls on a Sunday, then trick-or-treating is moved to the previous Saturday.
 (Rehoboth Beach, DE) You don’t want to mix the evil spirits with the Holy Spirit.